ChelmsfordMakerspace/space/Docs/LanPartyPlan.md

  - A copy of a browser should the user wish to access the net.

 ### Other Stuff
-- The likely hood is that food will be bought prior or during the cource of the event and we won't charge you to have your share, but please be conciderate to other people before walking off with 2L of Coke.
+- The likely hood is that food will be bought prior or during the course of the event and we won't charge you to have your share, but please be considerate to other people before walking off with 2L of Coke.
 - We still follow the rules of CMS.
 - Be respectful to other people.
-- Costing can vary but a guideline price would be about £4 to cover cost of increased electricty usage and Food.
+- Costing can vary but a guideline price would be about £4 to cover cost of increased electricity usage and Food.
 - Due to arrangements in the Hut we cannot allow sleeping between games, it's just not practical.

 ### How it plays out.